THIS IS THE WORK OF GOD

 Jesus said to the religious Jews who were seeking to know and do God’s works, “This is the work of God, that you believe in Him whom He sent.”
 (John 6:29 NKJV).

-Beloved, if you ignore, reject, or refuse to acknowledge Jesus Christ as your Lord and Saviour, you are simply calling God a liar.
+If you ignore, reject, or refuse to acknowledge Jesus Christ as your Lord and Saviour, Beloved, you are simply calling God a liar.
 In other words, you are saying that the testimony that God gave about His Son Jesus Christ is untrue or unreliable (Matt.
 3:17, 17:5, John 12:28).

 John the beloved attests to this truth.